 A personality inventory looks at one's individual traits, motivational drives, needs, and attitudes.
 The most frequently used personality inventory is the Myers-Briggs Type Indicator(MBTI) and the Keirsey Temperament Sorter II.

 Skill or Aptitude Assessment

-The following self assessment tools are offered at Career Services for your convenience:
+The following self assessment tools are offered at Career Development Center for your convenience:

 We recommend you use more than one career assessment before making a decision and strongly encourage you to seek assistance in interpreting and discussing your individual results.